weitkaemper/plpbn-tools/NOTES.md

 `graphp`: Declares `edge/2` as an arc relation in a graph.

 `plpp`: Declares `probrule/3` representing probabilistic rules.

+`parserp`: Declares plp_rules/3, which takes a list of character codes as input and returns both probabilistic and deterministic rules encoded therein.

 ### Protocols specifically for graphs arising from grounding relational programs
 `cond_graphp`: Extends `graphp` and declares `edge/3`, which tracks a condition leading to the arc in its third argument.